Speeding Up MCMC by Efficient Data Subsampling: Sampling-based Log-likelihood Estimators

-Let $\left\{ y_{k},x_{k}\right\} _{k=1}^{n}$ denote the data, where $y$ is a potentially multivariate response vector and $x$ is a vector of covariates.
-Let $\theta$ be the vector of parameters.
+Let $\left\{ y_{i},x_{i}\right\} _{i=1}^{n}$ denote the data, where $y$ is a response vector and $x$ is a vector of covariates.
+Let $\theta\in\Theta$ be a $p$-dimensional vector of parameters.
 Given conditionally independent observations we have the usual decomposition of the log-likelihood